 Agency owners are really good at a lot of things.
 Unfortunately, mentoring employees for growth is often not one of them.
 I get it -- you want self starters.
 You don't have time to micromanage people.
 You want someone who can think/behave like an owner.
 You know how you get employees like that?
 You create them.
 You hire smart people and then you teach them how to drive your agency's growth, your client's confidence and your AGI.
 None of that happens by accident.
 It's why you should be spending 20% of your time actively mentoring your team.
 So what does that look like?
 Everyone on your staff should have a weekly (yes weekly) one on one meeting with their supervisor.
 So as an agency owner -- you'd meet with your direct reports weekly.
 Here's what mentoring employees should look like: The employee owns the meeting.
 They schedule it and re-schedule it if necessary.
 If you're traveling -- do it by phone or Skype.
 The employee is expected to come to the meeting prepared.
 Use a form that outlines how the conversation should go -- and they should have it completed in advance and bring you a copy and one for themselves.
 (Email me if you want to see a sample) The meeting is 20-30 minutes long and focuses on quarterly goals and big picture progress -- not a traffic meeting.
 This is their opportunity to pick your brain, run ideas past you, and get your feedback.
 It's your opportunity to coach, ask tough questions and encourage them.
 This aligned beautifully with the EOS process or any system where you as an agency, department or individual are working on quarterly goals.
 This is your chance to hold [...]

-Account executive training?
+What is an account executive in marketing?
+What does account executive training consist of?
 In most agencies, an AE's first day consists of: A "fill out all the paperwork" meeting with your HR/accounting person A quick tour of the office, introducing the new account executive to the team as you walk through A lecture about protecting passwords from your IT staffer And a reminder that their first client meeting is at 10:30 am.
 That morning.
 No worries -- you'll train them later, right?
 Unfortunately, many an agency has incredible intentions of starting a training program for their account executives but usually client work trumps training and it doesn't happen.
 One of the reasons it doesn't happen is because usually the agency owner is the one who is supposed to develop the training.
 Enough said.
 But let's say you really are serious about developing an internal account executive training program.
 What does it need to include?
-Understanding the big picture: Why does a client hire an agency?
-What does an agency owner look for in an account executive How does an agency work and make money Agency accounting (AGI, etc.) How does an account executive influence AGI for better or worse Getting the work done: Work flow/process inside agencies Serving as the client advocate inside the agency and the agency advocate with the client Helping clients be a better client Helping the agency become invaluable to the client The money pits and how to avoid them The business of business: How businesses make money Business metrics/KPIs The different levels within a company and what each of them can do for/with the agency Identifying business problems and delivering solutions Agency profitability: Pricing for profit – don’t leave money on the table Managing and controlling changes and the black hole they create in [...]
+What to Expect of an Account Executive in Marketing Understanding the big picture: Why does a client hire an agency?
+What does an agency owner look for in an account executive How does an agency work and make money Agency accounting (AGI, etc.) How does an account executive influence AGI for better or worse Getting the work done: Work flow/process inside agencies Serving as the client advocate inside the agency and the agency advocate with the client Helping clients be a better client Helping the agency become invaluable to the client The money pits and how to avoid them The business of business: How businesses make money Business metrics/KPIs The different levels within a company and what each of them can do for/with the agency Identifying business problems and delivering [...]

-If you're wondering what an effective advertising agency account executive does all day in a successful agency management system -- you've come to the right place.
-At AMI, we've trained hundreds of account execs, helping them understand their role with their clients and within the agency.
+If you're wondering what does an account executive do all day in a successful agency management system -- you've come to the right place.
+At Agency Management Institute (AMI), we've trained hundreds of account executives, helping them understand their role with their clients and within the agency.
 To be able to perform the myriad of account executive tasks, a person must have proven or quickly demonstrable analytical, organizing, leadership, interpersonal, and oral and written communications skills, plus a solid understanding of marketing and advertising.
-Oh yeah...and your account executives need to understand how businesses work and make money.
-This is certainly no job for the average beginner, or for some lightweight, glib glad-hander who thinks that he or she can con his/her way through your world on a smile, a shoeshine, a few buzzwords, and a dazzling first impression.
-A good account executive is hard to find but a huge benefit to your clients and your agency.
-Here's a quick overview of what I think an Account Executive should do all day in an agency management system: Big picture for their clients Understand their clients' business goals and help them get there Prepare an annual marketing plan for each client, and individual campaign plans as needed throughout the year (with SMART goals) Manage and strengthen (not merely maintain) client relationships Propose, sell to the client, and oversee market, media, and other research studies as required Continuously offer unsolicited ideas to increase the effectiveness of the client’s company and marketing activities Big picture for the agency Understand how the agency makes money and contribute to the agency's profitability through good management Be an advocate for the agency whenever they're out in public Identify and cultivate for new business [...]
+Oh yeah...and your account executives need to understand how your agency works and how your agency makes money.
+This is certainly no job for the average beginner or for some lightweight, glib glad-hander who thinks that he or she can con his/her way through your world on a smile, a shoeshine, a few buzzwords, and a dazzling first impression.
+A good account executive is hard to find but is a huge benefit to your clients and your agency.
+Here's a quick overview of what I think an Account Executive should do in within an agency management system: Big picture for an Account Executive's clients: Understand each client's business goals and help them get there Prepare an annual marketing plan for each client and individual campaign plans as needed throughout the year (with SMART goals) Manage and strengthen (not merely maintain) client relationships Propose, sell to the client, and oversee market, media, and other research studies as required Continuously offer unsolicited ideas to increase the effectiveness of the client’s company and marketing activities Big picture for your agency: Understand how the agency makes money and how the account executive's work contributes to the agency's profitability through good management Be an advocate for [...]

 At Agency Management Roundtable (AMR) we've been preaching this for years.
 Agencies need to get out of the "making stuff" business and get into the business problem solving business.
 Agencies need to behave like consultancies.
 We need to shift from doing to thinking.
 Our clients expect us to help them hit their goals and dodge their challenges.
 We don't do that by just making a brochure or video.
 We do it by sitting at the strategy table with them and digging into their business, asking smarter questions and helping them think bigger, better and faster.
 Business consultant Amber Naslund wrote an insightful blog post that outlines how to build a strong consulting practice.
 Interestingly -- she could have been writing about how to build a successful agency in the 21st century.
 Her points about not billing by the hour, value pricing, asking better questions etc. are right out of the AMR handbook!
 Read her post and heed her words.
 Whether she knows it or not my agency owner friends -- she is talking to you.